 The goodwill recognized in the ResortSuite purchase price allocation is attributable to synergies in products and technologies to serve a broader customer base, and the addition of a skilled, assembled workforce.
-The acquisition resulted in the recognition of \$13.1 million of goodwill, which is expected to be deductible for income tax purposes.
+During the year ended March 31, 2023, we increased goodwill by \$0.8 million to record deferred income tax liabilities identified during the measurement period related to Canada tax treatment of certain intangible assets and to record final working capital adjustments related to the purchase price.
+The acquisition resulted in the recognition of \$13.9 million of goodwill, which is expected to be deductible for income tax purposes.

-The Company recognized acquisition costs of \$0.5 million related to the acquisition of ResortSuite, consisting primarily of professional fees, during the year ended March 31, 2022.
-The consolidated statement of operations includes these costs in severance and other charges.
+The Company recognized acquisition costs of \$0.2 million and \$0.5 million related to the acquisition of ResortSuite, consisting primarily of professional fees, during the year ended March 31, 2023 and 2022, respectively.
+The consolidated statement of operations includes these costs in other charges.

-Revenue attributable to ResortSuite included in our consolidated statement of operations for the year ended March 31, 2022 was \$1.3 million.
-Net income (loss) was not material.
+Revenue attributable to ResortSuite included in our consolidated statement of operations was \$5.2 million and \$1.3 million for the year ended March 31, 2023 and 2022, respectively.
 The pro forma impact of the business combination during the two years ended March 31, 2022 was not material to our historical consolidated operating results and is therefore not presented.